ostrya/PresencePublisher/README.md

 ## Permissions

-* ACCESS_BACKGROUND_LOCATION: on Android 10+, necessary to retrieve SSID of connected WiFi while running in background
+* ACCESS_BACKGROUND_LOCATION: on Android 10+, necessary to retrieve SSID of connected Wi-Fi while running in background
-* ACCESS_FINE_LOCATION: necessary to discover beacons; on Android 9+, necessary to retrieve SSID of connected WiFi
+* ACCESS_FINE_LOCATION: necessary to discover beacons; on Android 9+, necessary to retrieve SSID of connected Wi-Fi
 * ACCESS_NETWORK_STATE: necessary to register network change listener
-* ACCESS_WIFI_STATE: necessary to retrieve SSID of connected WiFi
+* ACCESS_WIFI_STATE: necessary to retrieve SSID of connected Wi-Fi
 * BLUETOOTH: necessary to communicate with beacons
 * BLUETOOTH_ADMIN: necessary to discover beacons
 * INTERNET: only necessary if your MQTT server is not running locally